The Confident Eater

 Many children are uncomfortable with foods that touch well into the primary years.
 In fact, it’s not just children who are fussy eaters who find this challenging, many who are eating competent still prefer them to be separate.

-And yes, there are a surprising number of adults who still want their foods to be separated.
+And yes, there are also adults who still want their foods to be separated.
 The official label is brumotactillophobia – try saying that five times without making a mistake 😉

 Why no touching?

-As always, the more you understand about where a child is coming from, the better.
+The more you understand about where your child is coming from, the better.
 With understanding comes empathy and patience.

-Any time a child is less comfortable around eating, small things can become a real challenge.
+Any time your child is less comfortable around eating, small things can become a challenge.
 There are many logical reasons why separate foods are more easily accepted.

 1.Contamination.
 This is a common complaint among children who find new foods a challenge.
 They do not want a food that is not a favourite, touching one that is.